CERC-Genomic-Medicine/scripts/README.md

 ### bed_compute_gc.py

 Computes number of bases (A, C, G, T) and GC-content for regions in BED file.
 Requires `python 3` and `pysam` library.
 Type `python bed_compute_gc.py --help` to get the description of all parameters.

+### mendelian_per_trio.py

+For each variant within trio (mother, father, offspring) identifies possible Mendelian error.
+Requires `python 3` and `pysam` library.
+Trios (or nuclear families) must be provided in PED file format (no header).
+Genotypes for all samples from trios (or nuclear families) must be in the VCF/BCF files split by chromosome.
+Type `mendelian_per_trio.py --help` to get the description of all parameters.